shariq1989/cookbook/content/recipe/Chili_Con_Carne.md

 #### Can I freeze chili con carne?

-Yes, you sure can.
+You sure can.
 First, let it completely cool, then add it to a freezer-safe container.
-It’s as easy as that and can freeze for up to 3 months.
+It’s as easy as that and it can freeze for up to 3 months.
 When you’re ready to eat, let it defrost in the refrigerator overnight.
 To serve, warm the soup on a stovetop and prepare all your toppings.

 #### Is chili con carne keto or low-carb?